 Manheim is the “grand old man” of vehicle auctions, having been established in 1945.
 They have 122 locations worldwide and employ 20,000 people.
 In any given year, Manheim sells in around seven million used vehicles.
 They sell at live auctions as well as online, bringing together buyers and sellers including auto manufacturers, dealerships, car rental agencies, banks and government agencies.

 Choosing an Auction Site

 Now that you know about the “Big 4,” how do you choose an IAAI action site?
 You don’t have to.
-There are companies who can navigate these sites for you (other than Manheim and Adesa), find exactly the vehicle you’re looking for and bid on your behalf.
+There are companies that can navigate these sites for you (other than Manheim and Adesa).
+Find the vehicle you’re looking for and bid on your behalf.

 These companies are known as “online auto auction sites” and they are experts in buying dealer auction vehicles online.
 They can even bid at certain auctions that are “dealer-only”, so you don’t have to worry about not having a dealer license.
 You don’t have to be present at a physical auction, and they will spare you the stress involved in bidding at an auction.
 An online auto auction site can handle it for you, usually for a nominal fee.

 Another advantage of using an online auto auction site is that they can help arrange to have your vehicle transported to you.
 These online auto auction sites are there to help make your car buying experience as seamless as possible and, most importantly, help you find and take the best priced vehicle.